SUSE/doc-unversioned/trento/migration/systemd-install.md

 ## Prepare SSL certificate for NGINX

 Create or provide a certificate for [NGINX](https://nginx.org/en/) to enable SSL for Trento.
-This is a basic guide for creating a self-signed certificate for use with Trento.
-You may use your own certificate.
-For detailed instructions, consult the [OpenSSL documentation](https://www.openssl.org/docs/man1.0.2/man5/x509v3_config.html).
+Instead of creating a self-signed certificate, you use your own certificate.
+For further information, refer to [OpenSSL documentation](https://www.openssl.org/docs/man1.0.2/man5/x509v3_config.html).

 ### Option 1: Creating a Self-Signed Certificate